de4db1ff/nyaPass/README.md

 The secret prevents some random guys from forging your invaluable passwords.

-We use the prf extension from the WebAuthn Standard as the KDF, the random secret is generated and bound to the authenticator - your passkey.
+We use the prf extension from the WebAuthn Standard as our KDF, which generates a random secret is and binds it to a credential in the authenticator - your passkey.

 You are free to forget all your credentials from now on, once and for all.